Components of Motherboard and Their Functions

 Power Supply Connectors

 Power connectors play a significant role in distributing the necessary electrical power to various components within a computer system.
-There is only one main power supply connector on the computer motherboard.
+There is only one main power supply connector (usually 24-pin ATX) on the computer motherboard.
 It also contains a small 4-pin connector for CPU fan.

-It can be easily recognisable because it is rectangular in shape and white in color.
+Power supply connectors can be easily recognizable because it is rectangular in shape and white in color.
 ATX (Advanced Technology eXtended ) power connector is widely used on the desktop computer and provides the electric power to the motherboard.

 The main function of power supply is to convert 110-volt or 220-volt AC voltage into DC voltage for different components of the computer.
 These DC voltages supply 3.3 volts, +5 volts, and -5 volts, +12 volts and -12 volts.
 The rating of power supply unit is watts, that is a measure of power.